Jococh3/steam-engagement-thesis/README.md

 # Steam Player Engagement Analysis

-⚠️ This repository contains an **ongoing graduate thesis project**.
-Analysis and results will continue to be updated as the project progresses.

 The goal of this project is to understand how early player activity, community response, and game characteristics relate to **lifetime playtime and sustained engagement**.

 This thesis is **ongoing and will continue to evolve as additional modeling, validation, and interpretation are completed throughout the semester.**